openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

 ***********************************

 While most edX courses have specific start and end dates, a few courses are self-paced.
-You can start these courses anytime and work through the courseware at your own pace.
+You can start these courses anytime and work through them at your own pace.

 Receiving a certificate for a self-paced course is similar to receiving a certificate for a regular course.
 After you have completed all course